alexmeckes/fantasydraft/README.md

-# Fantasy Draft Agent 🏈
+# Fantasy Draft Multi-Agent Demo 🏈

-An AI-powered fantasy football draft assistant built with the any-agent framework, demonstrating multi-turn conversations and multi-agent interactions.
+A focused demonstration of AI agents with distinct strategies competing in a mock draft, showcasing agent-to-agent communication and multi-turn memory capabilities using the any-agent framework.

 ## Overview